makersacademy/bowling-challenge/README.md

 I want to store the number of pins knocked over by a ball

 As a player
+So that I can play
+I want to be able to bowl a ball

+As a player
-So that I can get bonuses
+So that I can get bonus points
 I want to know .........

 As a player